A fashion show that was pretty much a work of art | ExBulletin

 The Venice Biennale has long been a magnet for the fashion herd, a place to search for art and ideas as it once bought buttons and trims in the fashion districts of the world; to perhaps design the Next Big Art / Fashion collaboration, a mutually beneficial marketing and commerce arrangement that began to seem as mechanical as the Ford assembly line.

 Since around October 2020, he has been discussing with 17 contemporary artists about their work, of course, but above all about life in general, about the process, about the emotion, about what prompts them to think about how to integrate their common points into the fabric.
-Not by reproducing a painting or sketch line by line, like some sort of ball gown equivalent of the museum’s souvenir tote (many brands have been there, have done so), but by incorporating the essence of the thing to transform into a new form.
+Not by reproducing a painting or sketch line by line, like some sort of ball gown equivalent of the museum’s souvenir tote (many brands have been there, have done so), but by incorporating the essence of the thing so that it turns into a new form.

-The result shown at sunset under the brick arches of Gaggiandre, Venice’s former shipyard, with water lapping over the edges of the track and Cosima, the British singer, playing live with just a piano was an equally powerful argument for the interdependence of time, human connection and creativity as anything fashion has produced.
+The result shown at sunset under the brick arches of Gaggiandre, Venice’s former shipyard, with water lapping the edges of the track and Cosima, the British singer playing live with just a piano was a as powerful an argument for the interdependence of time, human connection and creativity as anything fashion has produced.

 Coming a week after the last couture show in Paris, and almost a year after this collection was designed (A full year!
 It’s like a millennium in the age of fashion), it was definitely worth the wait.

-The richness of Mr. Picciolis’ palette as a designer, he is the best colourist since Yves Saint Laurent was on full display; so was his disposable elegance, and his generosity.
+The richness of the Picciolis palette as a designer, he is the best colourist since Yves Saint Laurent was in the spotlight; so was his disposable elegance, and his generosity.
 Not just at his workshop (his show notes the names of the people who sewed each garment) but at the bodies that will wear the clothes.

 The way he can combine loose stone-colored khakis with a chartreuse tank top and matching leather opera gloves, then slip into a sky blue cashmere cape fully lined with gold sequins.
 Or place a micro LBD under a Philip Treacy’s white ostrich feather hat, resembling the offspring of a jellyfish and sea anemone, tentacles fluttering eerily in the wind atop a toned down figure.